 I would like to offer a different opinion.

 While there is no doubt in my mind that Barca and Real are the world’s two best teams, but there are factors that lead me to believe the winner of the Champions League may actually come from the other side of the bracket.
 Yes, the side containing Inter Milan and Chelsea.
-Read the rest of this entry »
+FULL POST

 Of course, there is only so much the sympathetic words of athletes like American tennis star Andy Roddick can do.
 Respectful gestures, like the wearing of black armbands or the staging of a minute’s silence, are symbolic for the victims but offer no solution.